ANCHOR – Selecting the Right Carpet

 - How is the room going to be used?

-- Will it have heavy or light traffic?
+- Will it experience heavy or light foot traffic?

 - Will the room be the center of activity for family and entertaining?

-- Is there direct access from outside, or will the carpet be away from entrances?
+- Is there direct access to the room from outside, or is there distance between the carpeted area and the outdoors?

 - Will the carpet receive direct sunlight?

-Your answers will determine many of your choices, from color to carpet construction, and much more.
-If you still have questions, your carpet dealer should be able to provide guidance.
+Your answers will help narrow your carpet options and allow you to select the color, carpet construction, and cushion that best meets your needs.
+If you still have questions, ask your carpet dealer for guidance.

 A Rainbow of Choices

-If a room is your interior design canvas, carpet is your paintbrush.
-It can be neutral, complementing the other visual elements in the room.
-It can also be a bold, focal point of the room.
+If a room is your interior design canvas, carpet is your palette.
+You may choose a neutral carpet to maintain focus on the other visual elements in the room.
+Alternatively, you may select a bold carpet that itself becomes a focal point of the room.
 Because carpet comes in nearly every color imaginable, the choice is yours.

-The always-popular beige carpet can make a room look open and spacious.
-For a bolder statement, you might match your carpet to a common color in your furniture and draperies.
+The always-popular beige carpet makes a room look open and spacious.
+For a bolder statement, match your carpet to a common color in your furniture and draperies.
 Environmental colors, like blues, deep greens, rosy quartz, and stony neutrals are becoming increasingly popular.
-Warm colors can turn up the heat in a room that lacks light, while cool greens and blues have a calming effect.
+Warm colors turn up the heat in a room that lacks light, while cool greens and blues have a calming effect.
 Lighter colors make the room seem larger; darker colors provide an extra level of comfort.

 There are also practical considerations in color selection.
-New stain and soil-resistant technology make today’s lighter color carpet much easier to clean, allowing for more decorating options.
-Medium and darker colors, tweeds, and textures are good at hiding soil in your home’s high-traffic areas.
+New stain and soil-resistant technology make today’s lighter color carpet easy to clean, bringing confidence to those who want light flooring.
+Medium and darker colors, tweeds, and textures are good at hiding soil and dirt in your home’s high-traffic areas.

 One final consideration: the color of your carpet will look different under different lighting conditions.
-So make sure to take your samples home and look at them in the correct lighting conditions.
+Make sure to bring carpet samples home to look at them under your home’s unique lighting conditions.

 ANCHOR – Carpet and Rug Construction